 Frequently Asked Questions

-• Microblading is hairlike strokes.
+• Nano Hair Strokes are hairlike strokes.
 Shading is the background color or gradient similar to makeup.
-Microblading is ideal for dry/normal skin types with even sparse hairs, and yields a natural daytime look.
+Nano Hair Strokes is ideal for dry/normal skin types with even sparse hairs, and yields a natural daytime look.
+Nano Hair Strokes can be done on combination/oily skin types, but hair strokes might fade/blur quicker.

 • We generally recommend Shading if: